luc-ifer-66/DSolve-2025-RideShare/README.md

   - Login Page.
   - Ride Sharing for more than 2 people.
   - Let users drop off during the ride, or get in between.
+  - Inform users of carbon footprint they have reduced by ride sharing.